 In general, concentrates, like THCA Weed Sand, are known for having potent effects that are well suited for recreation and medicinal consumers.
 Let’s take a look at the general effects and potential benefits:

 Despite its name, THCA does not produce a high in its inactive state.
-THCA is non-psychoactive, lacking the components necessary to induce a high.
+THC sand itself isn’t psychoactive until it’s heated—at which point the THCA turns into regular THC, which does produce a high.

 In other words, consuming THCA without heating it—known as decarboxylation—won’t get you high.
 But once heated, it converts into Delta-9-THC, delivering powerful psychoactive effects.